Kyligence/kylin-tpch/README.md

 ![granfana 3](./images/granfana3.png)

-> Just config the url with syntax `http://{private ip of static service}:9090` which `private ip of static service` can be from the `python ./deploy.py --type list` command.
+> Just config the url with syntax `http://${private ip of static service}:9090` .
+The `private ip of static service` can be from the `python ./deploy.py --type list` command.

 3. Add a new panel.